 Gregg Allman filed a lawsuit against the producers of Midnight Rider just a week after asking the director to not resume work on the film, which led to the tragic death of camera assistant Sarah Jones.

 The lawsuit claims that the rights for his story have lapsed due to a couple failures by the producers, according to The Hollywood Reporter.
 Allman alleges that principal photography was required to start before Feb.
 28, 2014, which did not happen due to the train accident occurring just eight days before.

-The producers also reportedly failed to pay the full purchase price both parties had agreed upon.
+The producers also reportedly failed to pay the full purchase price they had agreed upon.
 They paid all but $9,000, which Allman claims he never received.